Transaction tech can’t compete with savings tech, pt 1

 Now, what makes money special enough to attract people’s desire?

 Is it the money’s ability to participate in trade?
-No, as mentioned previously, there are an uncountable number of things that have attributes allowing them to easily participate in trade.
+No, as mentioned previously, there are an uncountable number of things that have attributes allowing them to easily move from the hands of one person to the hands of another.

 Is it the money’s ability to passively store trade value between exchanges?
 Indeed!
 This is what drives people to accept money as payment.
 People want a unique set of attributes conducive to defending trade value over time, such as durability to resist deterioration, compactness to shield from the vision of vandals and pillagers, and scarcity to protect against dilution.